 This is an area where perhaps an expert in TOB can better answer... but I have a few thoughts:

-- I think we should first examine the word "holy". http://www.thefreedictionary.com/holy I think nuptial relations definitely fit many of the definitions of Holy, including "set apart, deserving special reverence and respect" etc...
+- We should first examine the word "holy". http://www.thefreedictionary.com/holy nuptial relations definitely fit many of the definitions of Holy, including "set apart, deserving special reverence and respect" etc...

 - New Catholics, including me, when I was new, sometimes are slow to see the profound implications of the Eucharist, and all it's aspects, ramifications and nuances.
 One of those implications is that it is God's way of consummating his relationship with us... it is why we cannot receive communion until we have fully accepted the lifelong commitment to be the spouse of Christ, (Eph 5), a member of his Church.